kyleooi443/kyleooi443/README.md

 ## 💬 About Me
-I’m a complete noobie, just starting my Computer Science journey in college at Batangas State University.
+I’m Kyle, just starting my Computer Science journey in college at Batangas State University.
 I’m very curious about AI and data science, but I know I still have a lot to learn.
 This GitHub is where I’ll keep my practice code, small projects, and notes as I grow.

 ___